-COQOS Micro SDK is a virtualization platform that enables the integration of multiple real-time operating systems onto Microcontrollers requiring high levels of safety (up to ISO26262 ASIL-D).
+COQOS Micro SDK is a virtualization platform that enables the integration of multiple real-time operating systems onto microcontrollers requiring high levels of safety (up to ISO26262 ASIL-D).
 It has been developed specifically to integrate AUTOSAR software at different ASIL levels.

 The hypervisor, the key component of the COQOS Micro SDK, creates independent virtual machines.
-The separation due to the VMs provides freedom of interference between the integrated systems, compliant to the software standard ISO 26262 (up to ASIL-D).
+The separation due to the VMs provides freedom from interference between the integrated systems, compliant to the software standard ISO 26262 (up to ASIL-D).
 This means that software systems with different safety levels (ASIL) or functions and environments of different vendors with different security standards, run concurrently on a single processor.
 Also, new, innovative functions with a high potential for change can be integrated together with relatively stable functions.
 The software in the virtual machines can be updated independently.